 - Crate training isn't "imprisoning" your dog.
-It teaches them responsibility and calms anxiety.
+It gives them their own space and can calm anxiety.

 - Create positive associations with the crate through the use of treats and games.

-- Be patient — crate training takes at least six months.
+- Be patient — crate training can take six months of consistent training.

-We all want a well-behaved dog that doesn’t tear things up and goes to the bathroom outside — and crate training is an important part of that.
-It creates a safe environment for your dog that teaches them responsibility and independence.
+We all want a well-behaved dog that doesn’t tear things up and goes to the bathroom outside — and dog crate training is an important part of that.
+A crate creates a safe environment for your dog and a space that belongs to them.

-While many people view crates through the human lens of being “caged up,” dogs are naturally den animals and enjoy being in small, enclosed places.
-It provides a sense of security and calms anxiety.
+While many people view crates through the human lens of being “caged up,” dogs are naturally den animals and most enjoy being in small, enclosed places.
+A crate provides them with a feeling of security, and when trained to use them from an early age, crates can help calm anxiety.

 We talked to Anna Flayton, senior dog trainer for PUPS Pet Club in Chicago, for her advice on how to crate train your dog.